Mel Robbins: 5 things to know before watching the show

 (NEXSTAR) — The Mel Robbins Show premieres on Sept.
-16. Before the show, here’s Five Thing to Know about Mel:
+16. Before the show, here’s Five Things to Know about Mel:

 1. Before she was a motivational speaker and best-selling author, Mel Robbins earned a law degree at Boston College Law School and worked as a criminal defense attorney in New York City.
 She went on to join CNN as a legal analyst and covered the George Zimmerman trial.